ansible/awx/tools/grafana/README.md

 These config files are located in directories that are mounted into the container in `tools/grafana`.

-### How to run docker-compoes with Grafana and Prometheus
+### How to run docker-compose with Grafana and Prometheus

 To run the development environment (see [docs](https://github.com/ansible/awx/blob/devel/tools/docker-compose/README.md)) with Prometheus and Grafana enabled, set the following variables: